guillaumeevin/RFA_EGPD/README.md

-# regEgpd
+# RegEgpd
-Regionalisation of the EGPD distribution
+Regional fitting of the EGPD